20 Special Ways to Ask ‘How Was Your Day?’

 These five questions will help your child sort out what they enjoyed about their school day:

-These questions will give your child the chance to determine what activities pique their interest.
+These questions will allow your child to determine what activities pique their interest.

-They will also provide them with an opportunity to talk to you about the happy moments they had during their day.
+They will also allow them to talk to you about the happy moments they had during their day.

 “When you are enthusiastic about what you do, you feel this positive energy.
 It’s very simple.” — Paulo Coelho